mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

 1. Place the bundle in a location where you can load and push the images to your private Docker registry.

-1. Ensure you set the `REGISTRY_URL` and `AIRGAPPED_TAR_FILE` variable appropriately, then use the following script to load the air gapped image bundle:
+1. Ensure you set the `REGISTRY_URL` and `AIRGAPPED_TAR_FILE` variable appropriately, then use the following script to load the air-gapped image bundle:

     ```bash
     #!/usr/bin/env bash